SFDO-Community/Summit-Events-App/docs/scatch-org-creation.md

 4. Click "Edit" to expose sharing option settings for editing

-5. Set the UST Event object and make sure it is set to "Public Read/Write"
+5. Set the Summit Events object and make sure it is set to "Public Read/Write"

 6. Make sure the "Secure guest user record access" is also checked.
 This will be checked by default in the future and will soon not be optional.

 7. Click "Save" (You will get an alert.
 Click "Ok")

-### Set UST Event Sharing Rule
+### Set Summit Events Sharing Rule

 1. Follow setups 1-3 in the instructions above to get into "Sharing Settings"

-2. Find the "UST Event Sharing Rules" section of the page (you can use the "Manage sharing settings for" dropdown on the top or scroll to it)
+2. Find the "Summit Events Sharing Rules" section of the page (you can use the "Manage sharing settings for" dropdown on the top or scroll to it)

-3. Click the "New" button in the "UST Event Sharing Rules" section
+3. Click the "New" button in the "Summit Events Sharing Rules" section

 4. Label your rule "Guest User Read Access" with rule name "Guest_User_Read_Access"